NRIs can now use UPI with their NRI Account and International Phone Number.

 The NPCI added that such accounts would be subject to all onboarding and transaction-level checks per current UPI principles, including the cooling-off period, risk regulations, etc.

-All members must follow this instruction by April 30, 2023, according to the NPCI.
+According to the NPCI, all members must follow this instruction by April 30, 2023.

 The founder of Sarvatra Technologies, a provider of financial technology solutions, Mandar Agashe, welcomed the change and said, “Now that mobiles (SIMs) from so many countries may be used, it will unlock a lot of unmet NRI demand.”
 Now, they can utilize UPI on their current international mobile phones.
 They can start making quick transfers when UPI is available to merchants in the nation where they reside, making it easier for them to utilize UPI when they travel to India.
 “NRIs only need to link their NRE and NRO accounts to their international SIMs to use UPI and make merchant payments and peer-to-peer transfers like any other Indian UPI users.”